ScilifelabDataCentre/Anubis/anubis/README.md

 ## `cli.py`

-A simple command-line tool; see its help text output.
+A simple command-line interface; see its help text output.

 ## documentation